Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

-Remarketing list for search ads (RLSA) is a feature Google unveiled in 2012 that allows you to create specific text ads that are exclusive to a retargeting audience list you have.
+Remarketing lists for search ads (RLSA) is a Google feature for creating specific text ads exclusive to specific retargeting audiences.

-RLSA also allows you to set bid modifiers across search and shopping ads to bid more aggressively or passively depending on searches from people who are on your audience list.
+RLSAs also allow you to set bid modifiers across search and shopping ads.
+With these, you can bid more aggressively or passively depending on searches from people who are on your audience list.

-One of my favorite use cases for RLSA is when you’re in a very competitive industry and you want to bid on competitor names, but only want your ads to show if the visitor has been on your site before (shoutout to LunaMetrics for the idea).
+One of my favorite use cases for RLSA is when you’re for competitive industries.
+Let’s say you want to bid on competitor names, but only want your ads to show if the visitor has been on your site before (shoutout to LunaMetrics for the idea).

-Let’s say the visitor was comparison shopping you in the past, but never converted (not on your site or your competitors).
-A month later, they’re now researching your competitors by typing in their names to Google.
+Maybe the visitor was comparison shopping you in the past but never converted (on your site or your competitors’).
+A month later, they’re researching your competitors by typing in their names to Google.

-- World Travel Holdings saw a 300% increase in conversion rates and 30% increase in ROI from targeting broad match keywords like present and gift compared to their own brand terms.
+- RLSAs brought World Travel Holdings a 300% increase in conversion rates and 30% increase in ROI.
+They targeted broad match keywords like “present” and “gift” in addition to their own brand terms.

 - A tire company in Germany adding in positive bid modifiers to people who have been on their site in the past but didn’t convert.
 Total sales increased 22% and conversions up 163%.

-- A Telecom company customized ad text depending on previous pages visitors have been on and saw cost per conversion drop 66%.
+- A Telecom company customized ad text depending on previous pages visitors have been on.
+They saw cost per conversion drop 66%.

 Long story short, RLSA works wonders for search network targeting.

-To get your feet wet with RLSA, use regular bid modifiers by adding in your retargeting audience and select “Bid only” from the “Target & Bid” option.
+To get your feet wet with RLSA, use regular bid modifiers by adding in your retargeting audience.
+Select “Bid only” from the “Target & Bid” option.
 This allows you to be a little more aggressive (or less aggressive) with people who have already been on your site.

 16) Anti-Bounce Retargeting

-This point is more of a retargeting tactic, and not a standalone retargeting campaign (but it could be if you’d like it to).
+This point is more of a retargeting tactic and not a standalone retargeting campaign.
+(But it could be if you’d like.)